StevenGubkin/StevenGubkin.github.io/_posts/2023-06-30-Universal-Approximation-Theorem.md

   - Mathematics of Machine Learning
 ---

-This content is best viewed interactively at [this colab link](https://colab.research.google.com/drive/11IFLblHJJDmuRZo42m3WStojL5q5P7YI?usp=sharing).
+[Note: All of this code used in this post can be found at [this colab link](https://colab.research.google.com/drive/11IFLblHJJDmuRZo42m3WStojL5q5P7YI?usp=sharing), but with a slightly different exposition.]

 [Universal Approximation Theorems](https://en.m.wikipedia.org/wiki/Universal_approximation_theorem) are fundamental results in the mathematics of machine learning.